paddymahoney/minecrift/README.md

 Flying is extrememly not recommened for those prone to motion sickeness.

 rctrl+M will cycle between left controller and HMD directed movement.

+Other changes
+==
+ - You can hit blocks or mobs with your right controller to break or attack them.
+Multiple swings are needed to break a block.
+ - You can 'crawl' under blocks or duck arrows.

 Keyboard Hotkeys:
 ==